bshao001/ChatLearner/README.md

 ChatLearner (Papaya) was built on the new seq2seq model (dynamic RNN based) in TensorFlow 1.4.
 The code was largely referenced on the tutorial of the NMT model (https://github.com/tensorflow/nmt).
 Due to the changes made on tf.data API in TensorFlow 1.4, the implementation does not support any earlier TensorFlow releases.

-Before starting everything else, you may want to try my trained model.
-You can download it [here](https://drive.google.com/file/d/1BUK9r_WV8z4FWZvN2lpvvluRmHjtoSLt/view?usp=sharing).
-Unzip the .rar file, and copy the Result folder into the Data folder under your project root.
+Before starting everything else, you may want to have a feeling of how ChatLearner behaves.
+Take a look at the sample conversation [here](https://github.com/bshao001/ChatLearner/blob/master/Data/Test/responses.txt), or if you prefer to try my trained model, then download it [here](https://drive.google.com/file/d/1BUK9r_WV8z4FWZvN2lpvvluRmHjtoSLt/view?usp=sharing).
+Unzip the downloaded .rar file, and copy the Result folder into the Data folder under your project root.
 A vocab.txt file is also included in case I update it without updating the trained model in the future.

 ## Highlights and Specialties:
 Why do you want to spend time checking this repository?
 Here are some possible reasons: